-Helium, with its higher thermal conductivity (and cost), is often blended with Argon for use with thicker non-ferrous materials.
+Helium, with its higher thermal conductivity (and cost), is often blended with pure Argon for use on thick non-ferrous materials.

-At higher levels of CO2, the arc becomes rough, and the amount of spatter starts to increase.
-The strong penetration characteristic becomes harder to control when welding on thin metal.
+With too much CO2, the arc becomes rough, and the amount of spatter increases.
+When MIG welding with 100% CO2, the strong penetration characteristic becomes harder to control on thin metals.

 You’ll find Argon/CO2 blends labeled according to the percentage of CO2 gas in the mix.
 C25 is a mixture of 25% CO2 with 75% Argon and is the most widely used MIG mix.

-Why TIG welding with 100% Argon is more effective on steel
+TIG Welding with 100% Argon is More Effective on Steel

 TIG welding benefits from a shielding gas that remains 100% inert at welding temperatures, and pure Argon fits the bill.
 When used in TIG welding, Argon promotes easy starting, stable arcs, and keeps the non-consumable tungsten electrode clean.

 Related: What Size Welding Gas Cylinder for MIG or TIG?